 Why am I so adamant about this?
 Because I know one thing for certain: the only way to achieve political change in the US is to vote.

-If you don’t do that, all of those anti-Trump posts and replies you put on Facebook don’t matter, all those retweets on Twitter are irrelevant, all the pussy hats you wore at a protest mean nothing.
-Sitting in your living room yelling at cable news while growing angrier and more frustrated and outraged and flabbergasted about the latest outrage from Trump or his Republican boot-lickers will not modify a single policy if you don’t put people into office who can effect change from within.
+If you don’t vote, all of those anti-Trump posts and replies you put on Facebook don’t matter, all those retweets on Twitter are irrelevant, all the pussy hats you wore at protests mean nothing.
+Sitting in your living room yelling at cable news while growing angrier and more frustrated and flabbergasted about the latest outrage from Trump or his Republican boot-lickers will not modify a single policy if you don’t put people into office who can effect change from within.

 We all have friends who say they don’t vote because a single person doesn’t matter or because “we’re going to win this anyway” (how did that work out in 2016?).
 Those sentiments don’t stop them from clicking on every “like” button on social media.
 Or filling out a survey after eating at some restaurant because doing so will give them $2 off a coffee on their next visit.
-Or painting their face with the colors of their favorite sports team.
+Or painting their faces with the colors of their favorite sports teams.

 None of those expressions of your opinion has any real-world impact.
 Voting does.
 That’s true even if you’re a blue dot surrounded by a sea of red and have no chance of flipping anything, because math matters.

 It’s the only way The Resistance can do more than send a message, but instead put in place elected officials who can execute that message — or block the other side from steamrolling its agenda through.
-It’s very unlikely the Democrats will win a majority in the Senate, but they’ll probably take over the House, and perhaps begin to reverse the tide of state legislatures and governorships turning deep red.
-Accomplishing any of those will not cure all our ills, but it will be a good start in the right direction.
+If Biden wins in a blue tidal wave, it’s possible the Democrats will win a majority in the Senate to go with their domination of the House.
+Perhaps they’ll begin to lessen the number of state legislatures and governorships that are deep red, too.